neurips25-eai/neurips25-eai.github.io/technical_report.md

 **Important:** The LaTeX template provides a suggested structure to guide your writing.
 Teams are allowed and encouraged to modify the structure, add additional sections, or reorganize content as needed to best present their work.
 The key requirement is to meet the formatting guidelines and cover all essential content areas.

+### Public Submissions

+**All technical reports will be made public** on OpenReview, similar to ICLR conference submissions.
+This provides several valuable opportunities:

+- **Professional Development**: Practice writing high-quality research papers in a conference-style format
+- **Portfolio Building**: Add a publicly accessible technical report to your resume and academic portfolio
+- **Community Contribution**: Share your insights and approaches with the broader embodied AI research community
+- **Visibility**: Showcase your work to potential collaborators, advisors, and employers

+Given the public nature of these submissions, **teams should strive for the highest quality** in their technical reports.
+This is an excellent opportunity to demonstrate your research and technical writing skills to a wide audience.

 ## Files Included

 The `eai_starter_kit/latex_template/` directory contains: